This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Like This Recipe

-- Corn Flavor Shines: If you’re like me and have a weakness for corn, these madeleines will feel like a little slice of heaven.
+- Corn flavor shines: If you’re like me and have a weakness for corn, these madeleines will feel like a little slice of heaven.

 - Sweet and savory: I love the sweet and slightly savory taste from the cheese.
 It just goes so well with the corn too